skip to main content

 We're a drop-in mindfulness meditation group open to all Caltech students.
 No previous experience is required; we offer techniques that are appropriate for everyone from newbies to more experienced meditators.
 There's no religious component: We offer secular practices that are, whenever possible, based in research.

 We meet every Tuesday from 12:00 - 12:50 pm at Hameetman Club Room 2 (bottom floor).
-For the remainder of the summer term in 2023, we'll meet via Zoom; you'll need to be logged into Zoom with your Caltech credentials to join.
+If you can't make it in person, feel free to join us via Zoom:

 https://caltech.zoom.us/j/94197631287